JetBrains/kotlin-wrappers/README.md

 4. An [example of using axios](examples/src/main/kotlin/example/AxiosSearch.kt) to fetch remote data.
 It also demonstrates how to add typings for an external library.

-5. An [example of using Quill](examples/src/main/kotlin/example/Quill.kt) to show how to leverage external react component.
+5. An [example of using Quill](examples/src/main/kotlin/example/Quill.kt) that shows how to use an external React component.

-Now, we have 5 examples, the first 3 tell people for how to build Kotlin-react component by yourself, and the 4th AxiosSearch show how to leverage existing external JS lib, and the 5th example show how to leverage existing external react component.
-The newcomers should be able start build their real Kotlin-React app after grasp these examples one by one.
+Follow these examples to learn how to start developing your React apps with Kotlin.
+Good luck and have fun!

 ## Real-world examples